winningproduct/learn-portal/models/6-build/technical-debt-mgt.md

 - Current Internal Quality Practices
 - Future Development Cost Impact.

 Integrating technical debt management in the development life cycle can be accommodated via following strategies as follows more information is available in references.
+Persistence is the key.

 - 1 Out of Every 4 Work Items
 - 1 Day a Week